-It’s around now that I begin to think about my Christmas list ideas and this year I have decided it’s time for change.
+It's around now that I begin to think about my Christmas list ideas and a couple of years ago I decided it was time for change.

 I love Christmas.
 Taking some time off work and spending some time relaxing is always good.
 I also love the fact that the kids are off school and I get to see them a bit more often.
 (I am not sure if they feel the same, however – they are teenagers after all!)
 The opportunity to spend more time with extended family and friends is also a lovely bonus at this time of year.